C-o-r/math_quiz/README.md

-# Flow Traders Math Test
+# Traders Interview First Stage Math Test

 This repository contains the source code for a Math Quiz web application.
 The application presents a timed quiz with multiple sections focusing on various aspects of mathematics, such as computation of real numbers, computation of decimal numbers, and multiplication of decimal numbers.
 Acess the quiz via:  https://c-o-r.github.io/math_quiz/ and choose a test.